-The District has constructed a lift station, force main and gravity trunk sewer to connect to the City of League City's regional sewer system, which flows to the City's Dallas Salmon Wastewater Plant, its primary wastewater plant.
+The District has constructed a lift station, force main and gravity trunk sewer to connect to the City's regional sewer system, which flows to the City's Dallas Salmon Wastewater Plant, its primary wastewater plant.
 This plant has sufficient capacity to serve the District through build out.